MasonProtter/Bumper.jl/README.md

 + `checkpoint_restore!(::YourAllocatorCheckpoint)` which resets the allocator back to the state it was in when the checkpoint was created.

-Let's look at a concrete example making our own simple copy of `AllocBuffer`:
+Let's look at a concrete example where we make our own simple copy of `AllocBuffer`:

 ``` julia
 mutable struct MyAllocBuffer